 Conversely, you can use them as a test run for your app to gauge the market’s reaction and test your marketing message and strategy.
 Soft launches are also a great opportunity to get started on app store optimization and test your app store listing.

 Canada and Australia are two of the most popular soft launching destinations because of their similarity to the U.S. market.
 However, depending on your target audience, there might be many other countries that will be suitable.
-This post from Chartboost takes a look at promising destinations for mobile games, but most of it can be applied to apps too.

 Dark launching is the release of a major change or a new app feature to a subset of your users with or without highlighting it to them.
 It can be used to stress test your app and discover any bugs or performance issues.
 But you can also use it to test the feature’s adoption, monitor its impact on your users, and validate your assumptions.